 The following are 10 top future-proof skills that employers should emphasize when building an internal talent development or learning program, using challenge-based learning methods.

 Among various expert opinions and studies, problem solving is one of the most sought-after and future-proof skills today.
 Employers need employees they can rely on to solve unforeseen challenges that inevitably arise in the workplace.
 Moreover, problem-solving employees are efficient decision-makers and take the initiative to help the company when they can confidently and calmly tackle problems head-on.
 In the future of work, problem solving will continue to be of importance.
 Not only is it a skill that cannot be replaced by automation, but it is also a skill that suits the ever-changing nature of the world.
-As new problems emerge in the workplace, from future technology and workplace practices, problem-solvers will be able to overcome these challenges for the good of the company.

 Critical thinking involves careful observation and analysis in order to make thoughtful, informed conclusions.
 Although automated technology can analyze facts and data to produce a conclusion, only a human employee can understand the facts as they exist in a real-world, tangible, human context.
 As such, critical thinking is a top in-demand skill and will continue to be so.
-Critical thinking may also go hand in hand with creative thinking in order to innovate original yet logical solutions—this makes critical thinking even more vital heading into the future of work.

 LinkedIn reports that persuasion is the second most in-demand soft skill in 2020.
 Persuasion skills involve interpersonal strength in building meaningful relationships, self-confidence, and effective communication.
 The interpersonal element ensures that persuasion will continue to be an essential skill in the future of work when automation rises.
 Persuasion is also a skill that is universal to every industry, making it an invaluable skill to hone in a competitive job market.